elix/elix.org/content/documentation.md

 * [Mixins](/documentation/mixins): aspects of component behavior that can be combined to create functional web components that meet the Gold Standard.

-* [Wrappers](/documentation/wrappers): a kind of mixin that adds visible elements to a component's template.

 * [Helpers](/documentation/helpers): low-level functions used by the above, and also avaible for cases where you need to build your own solution.